scoutpred/DMXUVR/README.md

 ## A lot, for now.

 -~~Apparently, playing in Center is all screwed up, probably right too.
 Might fix this in the future.~~ Managed to touch the source code from the dance-maniax-update repo to change the input mappings.
+A separate executable called DMX_VRComp.exe is added in the RAR file.
+Follow installation instructions.
 It should be compatible for VR now.
 Go play Double!

 -~~Cursor capture is left on.
 Will disable this one in the next patch.~~ Removed!